atomcorp/themes/README.md

 ## Running

-Install using `yarn start`.
+Install using `yarn` and run using `yarn start`, this should start both the React app and Express server.

+You can run all the tests with `yarn test:dev`.

-Develop with [cypress](https://www.cypress.io/) using `yarn cy:open` and run tests with `yarn cy:run`.
-Jest is also set up, `yarn test`.
+E2E tests are run with [cypress](https://www.cypress.io/).
+You can use `yarn cy:open` to open and develop using the Dashboard and run test suite with `yarn cy:run`.
+There's a few unit test using Jest that you can develop using `yarn unit:watch`.

-To run in development, you also need to run [github.com/atomcorp/terminal-api](https://github.com/atomcorp/terminal-api).
+There's CI with CircleCI and there's visual regression tests with Percy to.

 ### Compiling the themes